The Philip and Lorrain Weinstein Charitable Trust

 - No public application process - grants awarded at trustees' absolute discretion

-- Clear focus areas - education and welfare, with particular emphasis on UK and Israel
+- Clear focus areas - all areas of need with particular emphasis on education and welfare, UK and abroad (particularly Israel)

 - Active grant-making - spending significantly more than annual income indicates active distribution